 Celebrated each year on 8 June since 2009, World Oceans Day is an opportunity to raise global awareness of the challenges faced by the international community in connection with the oceans.
 This year the theme for World Oceans Day is “OUR OCEANS, OUR FUTURE” with the main conservation focus on plastic pollution prevention and cleaning the ocean of marine litter.

 To Mark this event Southern Cross University’s National Marine Science Centre will be screening the award winning, critically acclaimed documentary “Blue”.

-“Blue” will be shown on Thursday, 8 June starting at 6:00pm.
-This will be followed by a presentation and Q&A by NMSC scientists of their on-going research into marine debris.
+“Blue” will be shown on Friday, 8 June starting at 6:00pm.
+This will be followed by a presentation and Q&A session by Lucas Handley, movie participant and SCU graduate.

 When: 8 June, 2018